 The process of line clearing is done by the electric company's private contractor, independently of the City of Wooster.
-These practices are carried out by the Public Utilities Commission of Ohio to minimize potential loss of power for customers.
+These practices are carried out via federal mandates as outlined in this policy manual.
 It is the City's goal to venture with the utility companies to maintain a mutual understanding of the work being done to the trees in the public right of way.
 The City of Wooster requires its pruning standards, as outlined in this manual, be upheld and that the agency maintains a certified arborist on staff, to ensure the quality of work is preserved.